assertpy/assertpy/README.md

 ```

 Also, note that *only* assertion failures are collected, errors such as `TypeError` or `ValueError` are raised immediately.
 Triggering an explicit test failure with `fail()` will similarly halt execution immediately.
+If you need more
+forgiving behavior, you can use `soft_fail()` which is collected like any other failing assertion within a soft assertions block.

 ### Chaining

 One of the nicest aspects of any fluent API is the ability to chain methods together.
-In the case of `assertpy`, chaining allows you to write assertions as single statement -- that reads like a sentance, and is easy to understand.
+In the case of `assertpy`, chaining
+allows you to write assertions as single statement -- that reads like a sentance, and is easy to understand.

 Here are just a few examples: